Digital FXtbook

 This learning content has been verified and tested with Oculus/Meta Quest models, so it’s very likely that you will have a smooth experience using one of these headsets.

-, including the Valve Index, HTC Vive, and any of the Windows Mixed Reality headsets or Oculus Rift models.
+You can use any other headset that supports OpenXR, including the Valve Index, HTC Vive, and any of the Windows Mixed Reality headsets or Oculus Rift models.
 Everything should function properly, but this learning content has not been thoroughly tested and verified on these devices.